Green for Danger (film): Critical

-The film has also been highly praised by critics.
 The Monthly Film Bulletin said: "Though the story has plenty of improbabilities when considered in cold blood, this thriller holds one well when on the screen.
 Alastair Sim is most amusing as the self-important detective who enjoys tormenting his suspects, but who comes a partial cropper despite his assurance."
 Leslie Halliwell noted that it was a "classic comedy-thriller, with serious detection balanced by excellent jokes and performances, also by moments of fright".
 François Truffaut later argued the film "didn't quite come off".
 The New York Times stated: "Sidney Gilliat and Frank Launder have laid deftly humorous hands on the subject of murder.
 And, while they manage to keep the spectator chuckling most of the time, they never for a moment lose sight of a mystery film's prime purpose—that is, to intrigue and startle the onlooker.
 What more could one ask?
 In the case of Green For Danger one could reasonably request just a bit more justification for the solution, which, truth to tell, is bewildering."

-The Brooklyn Eagle was enthusiastic: "an expert concoction of thrills, homicide, and laughs.
+The Brooklyn Eagle was enthusiastic and praised the film as "an expert concoction of thrills, homicide, and laughs.
 It's also a fine showcase for the talents of Alastair Sim, a new type of detective with a sense of humor.
 He easily dominates this melodrama about an old English estate that has been converted into a hospital.
 It's during World War II and there's dirty work afoot.
 Plenty of it, with two murders, one near-murder, and one dramatic death.
 Who says the English have no sense of humor?
 Green for Danger will convince them otherwise.
 And give them some chills at the same time."

 For the Buffalo Courier-Express, the film was "an ambitious, highly acceptable murder melodrama...expertly acted and smartly directed....the musical score is a big asset."

 Home video releases

-The Criterion Collection released Green for Danger on laserdisc in 1993 with optional audio commentary by Bruce Eder.
+The Criterion Collection released Green for Danger on laserdisc in 1993, with optional audio commentary by Bruce Eder.
 Home Vision Cinema released it on VHS at the same time.
 Criterion released the film on DVD in 2007 with Eder's commentary and a 2007 interview documentary produced by Heather Shaw, "Geoff Brown on Green for Danger" (Brown being the author of a book on the work of Gilliat and Launder).
 The DVD also includes a booklet with an essay on the film by Geoffrey O'Brien and a programme note by Gilliat from a 1960s revival screening.